Frequently Asked Questions

 A: Additional information regarding distributions and blackout dates will be available mailed to homes in early February.
 This is a good time to review your investments to ensure you are in the right asset allocation.

 Q: I will be retiring soon.
 What additional considerations should I be thinking about?

 A: A checklist for employees nearing retirement will be developed soon.

 Q: I’m currently taking installment distributions or a Required Minimum Distribution (RMD) from one of the other vendors, will this affect my distribution?

 A: For account balances that move to Fidelity, distribution information will transition to Fidelity.
-If you have installment payments scheduled to occur at Securian on April 10, 2020, these will occur around March 25, 2020, by Securian prior to the transition.
 Additional information by vendor will be available in the upcoming months.

 Q: Does this change affect the Minnesota State Retirement System (MSRS)?

 A: No. This transition will only impact the Faculty Retirement Plan and the two voluntary plans.